 For inquiries please email: firstname.lastname@example.org.

 Dreams Have No Borders - Tucson, Arizona, $450 - Participants will learn about the plight of immigrants, observe court proceedings, visit a detention center, and learn about ways to be advocates for humane immigration reform and defend DACA.

 Refugee Rights are Human Rights - Rabat, Morocco, $2,000 -This trip will focus on the rights Sub-Saharan and Syrian refugees, and women's empowerment.
 Participants will also be taking Arabic language courses.

-- Ecology & Spirituality- San Martin, Peru $2,000- This trip will focus on the local ecological situation, regeneration of the rainforest, food sovereignty, and climate mitigation, along with indigenous traditions and spirituality.
+- Soil and Soul: Biocultural Regeneration of the Amazon- San Martin, Peru $2,000- This trip will focus on the local ecological situation, regeneration of the rainforest, food sovereignty, and climate mitigation, along with indigenous traditions and spirituality.
 Students will also be learning about indigenous medicinal plants.

 - Men Anpil Chay Pa Lou: Planting the Seed for a More Sustainable Tomorrow- Port-au-Prince, Haiti, $1,500 - Participants will work and learn from community members that have adopted sustainable agriculture in Haiti.
 Students will also meet with workers in the sweatshop industry to learn about the impact of the garment industry and their resistance.

 Keeping Culture Alive - San Lucas Toliman, Guatemala, $1,275 – Participants will work closely with the school to learn about the Indigenous curriculum this school uses to promote pride in the students’ Mayan culture.
 Students will also learn about the causes and impact of the Guatemalan civil war.